What Happens if You Install a Water Heater Without a Permit?

 How Does an Unpermitted Water Heater Installation Affect Your Home’s Marketability?

-To mitigate these challenges, consider implementing the following strategies:
+To address these challenges, consider these strategies:

 Installing a water heater without a permit can have significant repercussions on your home’s resale value.
 Many homeowners might not realize the extent to which unpermitted work can complicate the selling process and deter potential buyers.
 This section delves into the various ways an unpermitted water heater installation can impact your home’s marketability and offers practical advice to navigate these challenges.